 An EHT AP may transmit a Trigger frame that solicits an EHT TB PPDU from an EHT STA subject to the rules defined in 26.5.2.2 (Rules for soliciting UL MU frames) and the additional rules defined below.

+An EHT AP that includes the Special User Info field in a Trigger frame shall set all bits of the Disregard In U-SIG-1 subfield and the four LSBs of the Disregard In U-SIG-2 subfield to 1, if dot11EHTBaseLineFeaturesImplementedOnly is equal to true.
+The MSB of the Disregard In U-SIG-2 subfield is implementation-specific and should be set to 0 if dot11EHTBaseLineFeaturesImplementedOnly is equal to true.